Deciding if citizenship is right for you

 This could make it more difficult and expensive to bring family to the UK.
 Check how much it costs to get a family visa if you have British citizenship on GOV.UK.

 You can still make a family reunion application if you have indefinite leave to remain instead of British citizenship.

 Check if you can keep your current nationality

-If you’re not sure if you can have dual citizenship, check the rules with your home country’s consulate or embassy in the UK.
+If you’re not sure if you can have dual citizenship, check the rules with your country’s consulate or embassy in the UK.

-If your home country does not allow dual citizenship
+If you're not allowed dual citizenship

 not be allowed to own property there